cvpaperchallenge/FashionCultureDataBase_DLoader/README.md

 ## Download
 * Image ID and bboxes
-  Please fill in the form to obtain a file which contains image ID and bboxes.
+  Please fill out the [form][4] to obtain a file which contains image ID and bboxes.
 After our confirmation, we will send an email to get the file.

 * Pre-train weights
   It shares the trained weights of [M2Det][5] and [SSD][6] which are trained FCDB.
 The configuration of each detector follows the default settings of each original repository.